science

 Faculty, Staff and Students

-The IRB office is available to faculty, staff, and students conducting human subjects research at Tufts Medicine and Tufts University as a resource to provide guidance and assistance with protocol and informed consent form (ICF) development, research education and training, and information and direction on federal research-related regulations and guidance, state laws, and institutional policies.
+The IRB office is available to faculty, staff, and students conducting human subjects research at Tufts Medicine and Tufts University Health Sciences as a resource to provide guidance and assistance with protocol and informed consent form (ICF) development, research education and training, and information and direction on federal research-related regulations and guidance, state laws, and institutional policies.

 Investigators